-Equity Residential (EQR)’s partial purchase of Archstone Inc. completes the company’s evolution from a garden-apartment landlord into an owner of high-rises in markets where development is difficult, Chairman Sam Zell said today.
+Equity Residential (EQR:US)’s partial purchase of Archstone Inc. completes the company’s evolution from a garden-apartment landlord into an owner of high-rises in markets where development is difficult, Chairman Sam Zell said today.

 “Today, with this transaction, we’ll be all barrier-to- entry,” Zell said in an interview on Bloomberg Television’s “In the Loop.”
 The Archstone deal gives Chicago-based Equity Residential more apartments in such markets as New York and San Francisco, where the scarcity and high cost of land combined with zoning restrictions limit new construction.

 Equity Residential, the largest publicly traded U.S. apartment landlord, will acquire about 60 percent of Archstone in a cash-and-stock deal valued at about $16 billion, including debt.
 The purchase, from Lehman Brothers Holdings Inc., increases Equity Residential’s 119,000-unit portfolio by 20 percent, and bolsters its holdings in cities where it already has properties, sometimes across the street.
 AvalonBay Communities Inc. (AVB:US), the No. 2 public apartment company, is buying the other 40 percent of Archstone.

 The properties Equity Residential will acquire are mostly in Washington, San Francisco, Southern California and New York, while AvalonBay’s will be chiefly in the mid-Atlantic region and Southern California.
 The transaction will give Equity Residential 78 properties with 23,110 apartments, while Arlington, Virginia-based AvalonBay will receive 66 complexes with 22,222 units.